ankschoubey/old-blog/_posts/2020-05-04-math-motivation.md

 Math requires
 - concentration + focus + patience + feedback + testing

-Cultivate habit of looking at math and make concious effort.
+Cultivate a habit of looking at math and make a conscious effort.

 Concepts from Clean Code apply to maths to create clean maths.
-THe cleaner your maths is the easier it will be.
+The cleaner your maths is the easier it will be.

 Simplify formulas.
-Most formulas are intitive and they are not as big when you break it up into their separate formulas.
+Most formulas are intuitive and they are not as big when you break them up into their separate formulas.

-Know numbers in all it's forms.
-Vairbales.
+Know numbers in all their forms.
+Variables.
 Functions.

 Force yourself to calculate mentally first.
 Doing maths mentally is very fast and it requires less time.
 It is a good exercise to do.
-Plus it is better to have the answer and write the steps down rather than try writing step my step and try to solve it.
+Plus it is better to have the answer and write the steps down rather than try writing a step-by-step and try to solve it.
 You know the answer already, you just have to write the reasons for it.

-If you fear maths, all the fear you have you'll feel in the first 30 seconds of encountarinng the problem.
-Close your eyes then a deep breath and read it with full concertration without concert for if you'll be able to solve the problem or not.
+If you fear maths, all the fear you have you'll feel in the first 30 seconds of encountering the problem.
+Close your eyes then a deep breath and read it with full concentration without concert for if you'll be able to solve the problem or not.

-Most people won't use maths beyond basic arithmetic.
-But the reason to learn advance maths is the same reason you learn to write, It makes you a better thinker.
+Most people won't use maths beyond basic arithmetic and aptitude tests.
+But the reason to learn advanced maths is the same reason you learn to write, It makes you a better thinker.
 You'll have better reasoning skills, more common knowledge and make better decisions if you do maths. [^10]

 Programming is Maths.
 You just have the computer do the work.

+The kind of maths you are likely to use in daily life is arithmetic and once asked in aptitude tests.